 Always make sure your boat is securely fastened to your rack before heading out.
 Check it occasionally throughout your drive.
 Road vibrations can cause straps to loosen slightly and some boats soften up when exposed to the heat of the sun.

 To check your kayak, grab hold of either end of the boat and shake it from side to side.
-If the kayak is truly secure, the entire car should shift instead of just the boat.
+If the kayak is secure, the entire car should shift instead of just the boat.
 Inspect both bumper lines each time you check your boat.

 Make sure your boat is centered on your vehicle properly so that it doesn't impair your view of the road.
 And always be mindful of your spacing between other cars if the ends of your kayak extend beyond the ends of your vehicle.